collective/collective.listingviews/src/collective/listingviews/tests/listingviews.rst

 Example: Adding publication date news listing
 =============================================

-Let's say have a design that demands that has a news folder that displays the publication date for each news item.
+Let's say have a design that demands that has a folder displaying the publication date for each item.

 e.g.